-An((y)) ordinance approving an application constitutes authorization for the chair of the council or the chair's designee to sign the open space taxation agreement for classification under the public benefit rating system or the timber land program.
+An((y)) ordinance approving an application constitutes authorization for the chair of the council or the chair's designee to sign the open space taxation agreement for classification under the public benefit rating system program.

 SECTION 11.
 Ordinance 1886, Section 10, as amended, and K.C.C.
 20.36.090 are hereby amended to read as follows: